-Among the activities the Authority undertook included:
+Among the activities the division undertook included:

-- a) Facilitating of the review of the Work Based Learning systems including Apprenticeship System.
-A consultative workshop was held in partnership with International Labour Organisation (ILO), industry, Ministries of Labour, Higher Education and other stakeholders.
-The activity was expected to be in 2017. - b) Promoting On-The-Job Training systems at workplaces and construction project worksites was done through the drafting and reviewing of Units of Competency introduced to TEVETA through a Competence Based Modular Training project funded by the Government of Australia.
-TEVETA's implementing partner was SkillsDMC; a sector skills Council responsible for Drilling, Mining and Construction. - c) Working with African Development Bank (AfDB) Support for Science and Technology Education Project (SSTEP) to facilitate training of the Out of school youths in different skills through work based Training system using Tevet Fund Window 3 Funding methodology in 21 Training Institutions.
+- a) Facilitating of the review of the Apprenticeship Act held consultative meeting with International Labour Organisation (ILO) Ministries of Labour, Higher Education and other stakeholders.
+The meetings did not conclude as a result the activity is continuing in 2017; - b) Promoting On-The -Job Training at workplaces and project worksites was part of the group which participated in the SkillsDMC in country visit capacity building workshop on the drafting and reviewing of units of competency that also appreciates on the job Training; - c) Working with African Development Bank (AfDB) Support for Science and Technology Education Project (SSTEP) to facilitate training of the Out of school youths in different skills through work based Training system using Tevet Fund Window 3 Funding methodology in 21 Training Institutions.
 This Activity resulted in 28 Training Institutions receiving funding and 560 Trainees have received Training in various skills.
-The Division also implemented the Guidelines being piloted at Luangwa secondary school and at Mazabuka School for continuing Education.
-This is as a result of the support from the Better Education for African Rise (BEAR) project. - d) Developing guidelines, standards and procedures for Open, Interactive, Individual Learner and Group Based Learning method and these guidelines will be implemented in 2017.
-Other guidelines developed were for the provision of TEVET by combination of ODFL and On-The-Job Training. - e) Coordinating activities under Worldskills Zambia including World Youth Skills Day that fell on 15th July 2016.
-The event enabled Zambia to host the President of World Skills International. - f) Carrying out Tracer studies for former TEVET graduates in Lusaka, Southern, Northern, Copperbelt and Northwestern provinces in collaboration with the National Council for Construction (NCC).
+The Division also implemented the Guidelines being piloted at Luangwa secondary school and Mazabuka School for continuing Education.
+This is as a result of the support from the Better Education for African Rise (BEAR) project; - d) Developing guidelines, standards and procedures for Open, Interactive, Individual Learner and Group Based Learning method and these guidelines will be implemented in 2017.
+Other guidelines developed were for the provision of TEVET by combination of ODFL and On-The-Job Training were developed; - e) Participating in the Induction phase of the Secondary School Teachers capacity building for Agricultural Sciences, Design and Technology and Hospitality practical subjects which was supported by BEAR project.
+These teachers were from Piloting institutions which registered 1,428 candidates for the September 2016 Trade Test Assessments under Secondary school TEVET programme; - f) Coordinating activities under Worldskills Zambia and during the World youth skills Day commemoration week in July 2016 held a Try-a-skill Support for the registration of Zambia as a member of the Worldskills International was done; - g) Carrying out Tracer studies for former TEVET graduates in Lusaka, Southern, Northern, Copperbelt and Northwestern provinces the results will be published in 2017.